-As soon as the deals go live, we'll be sure to cherry pick some of the very best discounts for your consideration.
-And remember, try not to accidentally buy something you already own on another device just because it's so dang cheap.
-If you're curious, our friends at PC Gamer have also compiled a list of Steam sale dates for the rest of the year, in case you're making some really long-term purchasing plans.
+Also remember to not accidentally buy something you already own on another device just because it's so dang cheap.
+Unless it's that cheap.
+If you're curious, our friends at PC Gamer have also compiled a list of Steam sale dates (opens in new tab) for the rest of the year, in case you're making some really long-term purchasing plans.
+And if you need new hardware for these games, don't forget that the Amazon Prime Day deals (opens in new tab) are just around the corner on July 15-16.

 See what's happening this week in games and entertainment with our latest Release Radar: